 Most home health agencies offer transitional services that help patients return home safely after surgery.
 By partnering with your physician, the home health care team is able to ensure you continue to receive the right level of care based on your recovery needs and any other medical conditions.

 Transitional home health services can also coordinate and schedule follow-up physician appointments.
-Collaboration between your home health agency and physician ensures that all care team members are up to date on your recovery progress and can easily address any potential issues that may arise.
+Collaboration between your home health agency and physician ensures that all care team members are up to date on your recovery progress.
+This way, they can easily address any potential issues that may arise.

-While each person’s recovery process may look different, it’s also important to receive the right care based on the type of surgical procedure you received.
+Each person’s recovery process may look different.
+It’s important to receive the right care based on the type of surgical procedure you received.
 Whether it’s a knee replacement or heart surgery, the home health care team can provide skilled, specialized care that is specific to your needs.

 Depending on the surgery, your physician may suggest therapy services to help you during the recovery process.
 The home health care team can provide physical therapy to help you regain strength and flexibility through exercise or walking programs, as determined by your physician.
 Physical therapy can also help reduce pain you may be experiencing as a result of your surgery.

-Occupational therapy is also available to help you regain the skills you need to complete everyday activities, such as cooking meals, getting dressed or even taking a shower.
+Occupational therapy is also available to help you regain the skills you need to complete everyday activities.
+These activities of daily living can include cooking meals, getting dressed or even taking a shower.
 Home health occupational therapists can teach you how to use adaptive equipment that may assist you in completing these tasks.

 Lowering hospital readmissions